prebid/prebid.github.io/prebid-server/features/pbs-floors.md

 {: .alert.alert-info :}
 Vendor services generally calculate floors with optimization algorithms fed by an analytics adapter.
-Generally floors data would be updated hourly, or perhaps once per day.
+Floors data is expected to be updated hourly, or perhaps once per day.
 It is best practice is to avoid a "hardcode-and-forget" method of setting floors.
 If a publisher doesn't want to utilize a floors service, they should commit to periodically reviewing manually-defined numbers.